Ahryman40k/typescript-fhir-types/README.md

 FHIR resources are also provided as interface, so you can inherit and implement your own object implementation.

 Please don't hesitate to give me advice and feedback !

+# Remarks

+**Please be carefull:** Until now I encounter an issue with io-ts union.
+So I remove any references to Resources type union.
+It means some attributes like contained property have been removed from model.
+Help me to solve that issue !
+So I can reactivate back.
+---